BleastT/Cpp-compiler/README.md

 # PROJ_OUTPUT     --> Where the final project will be created(executable + ressources + close files(.dll, .a, etc...))
 # SRC_DIR         --> Where your Project's cpp files are located(it will also look in subdirectories)
 # BUILD_OUTPUT    --> Where the build files and The Bin folder will be created
-# INCLUDES        --> The Include folders
+# INCLUDES        --> The Include folders : -Iinclude_folder
-# LIB             --> The Library folders
+# LIB             --> The Library folders : -Llib_folder
-# DEPENDENCIES    --> The name of the dependencies
+# DEPENDENCIES    --> The name of the dependencies : -ldependencie_name
 # RESSOURCE_DIR   --> Where you ressource folder is(can contain images, fonts, etc...)
 # EXE_CLOSE_FILES --> The files that have to be in the same dir as the executable like .dll files or others
+# APP_TYPE        --> Define wheter the app should be built as a "dll" or "exe" file
+# MACROS          --> Prepocessors that gets defined during compilation : use -Dmacros_name

 ```